u17194907425/artifact/cards/cards.md

-There are three types of Cards in Artifact:
+There are several types of Cards in Artifact:

 * Heroes
+* Creatures
 * Spells
 * Items